-When we launched, we had a hunch that people were craving news from the tech for good / government innovation / making things generally better space, but we weren’t sure what the reaction from the field would be.
+When we launched, we had a hunch that people were craving news from the tech-for-good, government innovation, making things generally better spaces, but we weren’t sure what the reaction from the field would be.
 Would people have time to read one more thing?
 Would we have enough interesting stories to share?
 Would people like us?
 Really, really like us?

 The answer to all of these has been an emphatic yes, and so much more.
 One question we’ve received a lot of recently is “How can I write for The Commons?”
 We are so very pleased you asked.
 We are interested in featuring writing, interviews, and opinions from a diverse range of practitioners and thinkers, so if you have an interesting idea, please simply write up your idea in a few sentences and send it along to firstname.lastname@example.org.

 To help spark your thinking, here’s some basic information on the types of stories we’d love to get pitches on:

 These are typically first-person essays from a subject matter expert that express a specific opinion or argue a point.
 Past opinion pieces have included an essay on navigating the LA civil service and one on why co-procurement is an interesting option for cities.